Turf Talk

 weeds

-Moss occurs in the lawn as a result of constant, excessive moisture and shade.
-Over time, the moss spreads and the lawn thins.
-To correct the problem you must change the conditions.
-Constant excessive moisture may be the result of poor drainage or too much shade.
-Correcting a drainage problem may be as easy as bringing in some topsoil.
-Correcting a shade problem may prove to be more difficult if the shade is being caused by a house or large trees.
-In any case, the first thing to try would be a shade tolerant grass cultivar.
-This is a type of grass seed specifically designed to grow in shady areas and is available from Brett Young Seeds which is located on the South Perimeter Highway.
+This is a result of constant, excessive moisture and shade.
+Over time, moss spreads and the lawn thins.
+You must change the conditions.
+The constant excessive moisture may be the result of poor drainage, or too much shade.
+If it’s drainage, all you may need to do to fix it is to bring in some topsoil.
+If it’s shade, fixing it may be more difficult if the shade is being caused by a house or large trees.
+In any case, BAM!
+Green recommends the first thing to try would be a shade tolerant grass cultivar.
+This is a type of grass seed specifically designed to grow in shady areas.
+Contact us for more information and where to purchase.
+Additionally, the application of iron will also reduce the amount of moss in your lawn.
+Your local hardware store will likely carry iron in a liquid form that you can easily and…

 Posted in Weeds | Comments closed